 At that time, neither of us had aspirations to enter pastoral ministry.
 Ryan was planning on being a teacher, and I was in the school of Business.
 So who’d have thought that 21 years later, both of us would be pastoring in Southeast Alaska!

 But God has been known to do more unique things than that, of course.
-After ten years in the business world, God worked in both the hearts of my wife Holly and me…moved us out of my career and toward seminary…and eventually to the pastoral call in Juneau.
+After ten years in the business world, God worked in both the hearts of my wife Holly and mine…moved us out of my career and toward seminary…and eventually to my first pastoral call in Juneau which I began five years ago.
 Holly and I have three kids: Kellyn is our oldest, she is 11.
 Andrew is 9, and Hannah is 6.
 They are each so unique and amazing in different ways.
 Kellyn in with me this week…I hope to have all of them up here at some point over the month.

 Our family has been to and through Skagway several times.
 We truly enjoy this town…we love its uniqueness in Southeast.
 The dramatic transitions of summer and Non-summer population is fascinating.
 Of course your rich history is amazing.
-I’ve read several books on the exploits of George and Kate Carmack and Skookum Jim…and Soapy Smith.
+I’ve read several books on the exploits of George and Kate Carmack …and Soapy Smith.
 I read recently that in 1898, Skagway was the largest city in Alaska!
+Who’d of thought?

+I remember being up here a few winters ago for a few days.
+I was staying at Ryan’s and all night long, I noticed snow falling and falling and falling.
+And I figured there must have been about a foot or so the next day.
+But when I looked outside, the ground was totally dry.
+It was only an hour later when I went outside that I realized what had been happening…Yes it was snowing, but the wind blew it into the water before it could stick!

-When Ryan asked me to consider filling in for him over several weeks, there were a variety of ideas that we considered as discussed this sermon series.
+When Ryan asked me to fill in for him over these weeks, there were a variety of ideas that we considered as we discussed this sermon series.
 And I’m really excited about where we landed.
 Over the next six weeks, we’ll be looking at the book of Ephesians.
 Ephesians is a letter that the Apostle Paul wrote to an early church.
 It’s likely that this letter was read to not only the new church in Ephesus, but also to several other small and growing communities in the region.
+Read…and passed along.

 It would be as though a letter was delivered to Presbyterian Church Skagway, and then y’all forwarded it to Haines…and it was read there.
 Then it went down to Chapel in Juneau, then to Hoonah, then to Sitka…and throughout the region.

-And what the Apostle Paul was doing…is he was teaching these new congregations about what it meant to follow Jesus.
+And what the Apostle Paul was doing…is he was teaching these new congregations the basics of what it meant to follow Jesus.

-For us today, that may seem like a sleepy topic frankly…shouldn’t all sermons be about following Jesus?
-Well yes…and part of the challenge for us is to take our minds out of our current situation, and think about what it would have been like to be sitting in those congregations at that time.

 So here is what we need to know and remember: The church of Ephesus is made up of brand new Christians.
 In fact, all churches of that time were made up of brand new Christians.
 There was no church history to fall back on.
-Tehre was no structure in palce…there were no denominations or ordination processes.
-There were no seminarys or Sunday school curriculum in place.
+There was no structure in place…there were no denominations or ordination processes.
+There were no seminaries or Sunday school curriculum in place.

 Everything was brand new.

 In fact, even the Jewish history out of which Jesus comes, is pretty new to the church of Ephesus.
 These people were mostly Greeks!
-They were unaccustomed to the deep and rich tradition of the Jewwish people.
+They were unaccustomed to the deep and rich tradition of the Jewish people.

-So even that was foreign to the people Paul was writing to.
+So even THAT background was foreign to the people Paul was writing to.